 Companion planting is a great way to maximize the efficiency of your garden.
-For almost every vegetable you grow, there is likely to be a beneficial companion plant that will help increase soil nutrients, chase away pests, or provide some other benefit.
-To get the most out of your hard work, we’ve provided the 10 most popular vegetables grown in the United States and their friends (and enemies) in the garden.
+For almost every vegetable you grow, there is likely to be a beneficial companion plant that will help increase soil nutrients, chase away pests, and help you get the most out of your garden.
+Here are the 10 most popular vegetables grown in the United States and their friends (and foes) in the garden.

 3. Green Beans

-To repel aphids and beetles, plant marigolds and nasturtiums among your cucumbers.
+Friends: Plant marigolds and nasturtiums among your cucumbers to repel aphids and beetles,.
 Beans, celery, corn, lettuce, dill, peas, and radishes are also good companion plants.

 10. Sweet Corn

 Friends: Corn loves veggies that fix nitrogen in the soil—like green beans.
 Cornstalks also make a great trellis for vining or trailing plants including beans, cucumbers, peas, pumpkins, and melons.
 Zucchini also does well planted among corn.

 Foes: Tomatoes, as they and corn are attacked by corn earworms.
 Plant these two far apart to minimize the spread of these pests.

 Follow these companion planting guidelines to boost yields, minimize pest or disease problems and make garden management easier!